 These charges stem from an Aug.
-4, 2016, incident in Cuyahoga Falls where police and EMS found Megan Carlson, 26 and pregnant, dead from an apparent drug overdose.
-One involuntary manslaughter count is for Ms. Carlson's death and the other is for causing the unlawful termination of the pregnancy.
+4, 2016, incident in Cuyahoga Falls where police and EMS found a 26-year old pregnant female who had died from an apparent drug overdose.
+One involuntary manslaughter count is for the death of the 26-year-old female, and the other is for causing the unlawful termination of the pregnancy.

 Judge Christine Croce immediately handed down the eight-year prison sentence.

 Williams was arrested on Aug.
 9, 2016, following the apparent fatal drug overdose and charged with corrupting another with drugs, a second-degree felony, and aggravated trafficking in drugs, a third-degree felony.

 On Aug.
 4, Cuyahoga Falls Police and EMS units responded to a call of an unresponsive female in the 1600 block of Union Street.
 Upon their arrival, they found a 26-year-old pregnant female who was deceased, according to a police department press release.
 The woman was discovered by her mother inside the Union Street home, according to the police report.